mifuyne/wp-chibipaint/readme.txt

 Coming soon
 == Changelog ==
+= 2.0 =
+June 30, 2013: Re-numbered the version to avoid confusion.
+It is now 2.0, which seems a bit more appropriate.
+Sorry about the extra update for those who installed already.

 = 0.1 =

 June 28, 2013: The first release of the rewritten plugin.
 If you wish to see more details on the process prior to release, then visit the git repository at <a href=\"https://bitbucket.org/Mifuyne/chibipaint-for-wordpress\">https://bitbucket.org/Mifuyne/chibipaint-for-wordpress</a>.
 Cutting edge version of the plugin can be found there.